 Category: Transient Plane Source

 Abstract: Intumescent paints protect steel structures from fires by creating insulative foams when heated above a critical temperature.
 This paper examines the fire resistance capabilities of phenyl silicone coatings in comparison to intumescent paints.
-A hot disk thermal constant analyzer TPS 2500 S measured the thermal conductivity of the silicone-based coatings using the transient plane source (TPS) technique.
+A thermal constant analyzer measured the thermal conductivity of the silicone-based coatings using the transient plane source (TPS) technique.
 Results showed that the silicone/modifier coating consistently had lower thermal conductivities than the silicone coating.
 At heightened temperatures, the modifier created a thick insulative barrier which provided fire protection that was comparable to commercial intumescent paints.

 Reference: Polymers for Advanced Technologies, 24, 1 (2013) 62-69